abraunegg/onedrive/docs/docker.md

 The above example changes the Docker container to support Japanese.
 To support your local language, change `ja_JP.UTF-8` to the required entry.

 ### How to use Docker-compose
-You can utilise 'docker-compose' if available on your platform if you are able to use docker compose schemas > 3.
+You can utilise `docker-compose` if available on your platform if you are able to use docker compose schemas > 3.

 In the following example it is assumed you have a `ONEDRIVE_DATA_DIR` environment variable and have already created the `onedrive_conf` volume.